ethios-kas/alx-low_level_programming/0x0B-malloc_free/README.md

-Write a function that creates an array of chars, and initializes it with a specific char.
+creates an array of chars, and initializes it with a specific char.Write a function that creates an array of chars, and initializes it with a specific char.

 Prototype: char *create_array(unsigned int size, char c);
 Returns NULL if size = 0